loianntest/sainsburyscrawler/README.md

 ## Installation

-Composer to build the autoloader.
+Use Composer to build the autoloader.
 For your convenience a copy of composer.phar has been included in the repository.

 php composer.phar install